On fast charged particles scattering on periodic planes of atoms: Introduction

 \section{{Introduction}}

 The study of fast charged particles is an important part of research in high-energy physics.
+This problem, considering the representation of free particles as plane electromagnetic waves, is related to the diffraction of electromagnetic waves in targets.
+In Bragg's work \cite{Bragg12_1}, the connection between the crystal structure and the characteristics of electromagnetic wave diffraction was demonstrated.
+The Laue-Bragg structure factor determines the differential scattering cross section in the Born approximation \cite{AIA96}, as shown in Ter-Mikaelian’s work \cite{MLT72}.
+Also, it is worth reminding of the scattering type called rainbow scattering.
+From the quasiclassical point of view, it occurs when same transffered momenta or deflaction angles can be obtained from scattering with different impact parameters.
+The rainbow scattering is also sensitive to the structure of the target \cite{Petrovic04}.
+A quantum description of the rainbow scattering \cite{FominR} is of particular interest, since in this case interference between different branches of the scattered particle wave function can be observed \cite{AIA96, Petrovic13}.

+The description of high-energy charged particles scattering is based on quantum electrodynamics \cite{AIA96, AIA65}.
 Due to the complexity of the potential of the targets on which the particles are scattered, it makes sense to consider the scattering problems using approximate methods.
-Among such methods, it is worth mentioning the eikonal approximation of quantum electrodynamics.
+Among such methods, it is worth mentioning the eikonal approximation of quantum electrodynamics \cite{AIA96, Glauber}.
 This approximation has a wider scope of application compared to the frequently used Born approximation, and takes into account the quantum nature of the scattering particles, unlike the classical approach.
 In this work, within the framework of the eikonal approximation, the problem of fast charged particles scattering on a system of parallel planes with a uniform distribution of atoms in each of them is considered.
-It is shown how to analytically find the differential cross section for this problem, which significantly simplifies the study of the scattering process in this case.
+Uniform distribution of atoms in the plane is a model to simplify consideration of scattering on atomic planes in crystal.
+Also, we use the idea of continuous potential \cite{Lind} to analytically obtain the differential cross section for this problem, which significantly simplifies the study of the scattering process in this case.
+This work is a continuation of the study on the scattering of fast charged particles by a single atomic plane in the quasiclassical approximation \cite{Eik}, as well as the study on rainbow scattering of such particles by a single atomic plane \cite{RainC}.